KarenMars/IS22Code/README.md

 # IS22_Code
-This is the codebase for my interspeech 2022 paper
+This is the codebase for my interspeech 2022 paper.
+The code and the paper will be released around 2022.03.29.